 Add in the oats, baking powder, salt, cinnamon, and shredded coconut.
 Mix everything together until fully incorporated.
 Scrape the bowl a few times with a spatula just to make sure.

-Grease the bottom and sides of a 9 X 9-inch baking dish.
+Grease the bottom and sides of a square baker.
 Arrange half of the blueberries on the bottom of the baking dish.

 Pour the oatmeal mixture on top of the layer of blueberries.
 Level it out with a spatula.

 Sprinkle the remaining blueberries on top of the oatmeal mixture.

 Bake at 350 degrees for 40 minutes or until the top of the baked oatmeal is beautifully golden.
 Remove from the oven and place on a trivet or wire cooling rack.
 Cool for 5 – 10 minutes before digging in.